Plant and Fungal Oxylipins

 10. Oxylipins from Fungi, Mosses and Algae

 Mosses are of interest in that they are intermediate between unicellular algae and flowering plants in evolutionary terms.
 As the complete genome of the moss Physcomitrella patens is available, it makes an ideal model organism for oxylipin study.
-It produces a range of C18 and C20 oxylipins, including 12‑hydroperoxy-eicosatetraenoic acid (12-HPETE) and further metabolites from arachidonate, which makes up 30% of the total fatty acids in the organism.
-Perhaps surprisingly, it does not synthesise jasmonic acid.
+It produces a range of C18 and C20 oxylipins, including 12‑hydroperoxy-eicosatetraenoic acid (12-HPETE) and further metabolites from arachidonate, which makes up 30% of the total fatty acids in the organism, but it does not synthesise jasmonic acid.

 As with the eicosanoids, methods involving gas chromatography-mass spectrometry or high-performance liquid chromatography allied to electrospray tandem mass spectrometry are preferred for the analysis of the plant oxylipins, with HPLC and UV detection as a useful complementary technique.
 Internal standards labelled with stable isotopes, such as O18, are essential for quantification.